sigitp-git/ubuntu-netutils-pod/README.md

 note: in this example, ens5 is eth0 and part of AWS VPC CNI, while ens6 uses ipvlan CNI.
-Multus is also enabled in the cluster. ipvlan CNI Network Attachment Definition file is available here: https://github.com/sigitp-git/ubuntu-netutils-pod/blob/main/ubuntu-netutils-pod.yaml
+Multus is also enabled in the cluster. ipvlan CNI Network Attachment Definition file is available here: https://github.com/sigitp-git/ubuntu-netutils-pod/blob/main/ubuntu-netutils-pod.yaml these Multus + ipvlan CNI configuration are optional

 ```
 Admin:~/environment $ kubectl describe po ubuntu-netutils